Rukeanu/SQL-7/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement that returns the amount of orders, average of price, maximum and minimum prices for sold pizza by corresponding pizzeria restaurant.
+Please write a SQL statement that returns the number of orders, the average price, the maximum price and the minimum price for pizzas sold by each pizzeria restaurant.
 The result should be sorted by pizzeria name.
-Please take a look at the data sample below.
+See the sample data below.
-Round your average price to 2 floating numbers.
+Round the average price to 2 floating numbers.

 | name | count_of_orders | average_price | max_price | min_price |
 | ------ | ------ | ------ | ------ | ------ |